Embrace of the Serpent: Plot

 The film tells two stories thirty years apart, both featuring Karamakate, an Amazonian shaman and last survivor of his tribe.
 He travels with two scientists, firstly with the German Theo von Martius in 1909 and then with an American named Evan in 1940, to look for the rare yakruna, a (fictional) sacred plant.

 Theo, an ethnographer from Tübingen who has already been residing in the Amazon for several years, is very sick and is travelling by canoe with his field notes and a westernised local named Manduca whom he had saved from enslavement on a rubber plantation.
 Karamakate prolongs his life, blasting white powder called "the sun's semen" (possibly a hallucinogenic made from virola) up his nose, but is reluctant to become involved with a westerner and refuses his money.
 Theo is searching for yakruna as the only cure for his disease and the three set off in the canoe to search for it.

-Many years later an American botanist, Evan, paddles up to a much older Karamakate who has apparently forgotten the customs of his own people.
+Thirty years later an American botanist, Evan, paddles up to a much older Karamakate who has apparently forgotten the customs of his own people.
 Evan says he is hoping to complete Theo's quest and Karamakate does assist, again reluctantly, saying his knowledge is spent.
 Evan has a book of Theo's final trek, which his aide had sent back to Europe, as he did not survive the jungle.
 The book includes an image of Karamakate, which he refers to as his chullachaqui, a native term for hollow spirit.
 Karamakate agrees to help him only when Evan describes himself as someone who has devoted himself to plants, although Evan's real purpose is actually to secure disease-free rubber trees, since the United States' supplies of rubber from South East Asia had dwindled due to the Japanese wartime advance.